Azawad: Unilateral declaration of independence

 The National Movement for the Liberation of Azawad (MNLA) declared Northern Mali an independent state that they named Azawad on 6 April 2012 and pledged to draft a constitution establishing it as a democracy.
 Their statement acknowledged the United Nations charter and said the new state would uphold its principles.

 In an interview with France 24, an MNLA spokesman declared the independence of Azawad:

 In the same interview, Assarid promised that they would respect the colonial frontiers that separate the region from its neighbours; he insisted that Azawad's declaration of independence had international legality.

 No foreign entity recognised Azawad.
 The MNLA's declaration was immediately rejected by the African Union, who declared it "null and no value whatsoever".
 The French Foreign Ministry said it would not recognise the unilateral partition of Mali, but it called for negotiations between the two entities to address "the demands of the northern Tuareg population [which] are old and for too long had not received adequate and necessary responses".
 The United States also rejected the declaration of independence.

-The MNLA is estimated to have up to 3,000 soldiers.
+The MNLA was estimated to have up to 3,000 soldiers.
 ECOWAS declared Azawad "null and void", and said that Mali is "one and [an] indivisible entity".
-ECOWAS has said that it would use force, if necessary, to put down the rebellion.
+ECOWAS said that it would use force, if necessary, to put down the rebellion.
 The French government indicated it could provide logistical support.

 On 26 May, the MNLA and its former co-belligerent Ansar Dine announced a pact to merge to form an Islamist state.
 Later reports indicated the MNLA withdrew from the pact, distancing itself from Ansar Dine.
 MNLA and Ansar Dine continued to clash, culminating in the Battle of Gao and Timbuktu on 27 June, in which the Islamist groups Movement for Oneness and Jihad in West Africa and Ansar Dine took control of Gao, driving out the MNLA.
 The following day, Ansar Dine announced that it was in control of Timbuktu and Kidal, the three biggest cities of northern Mali.
 Ansar Dine continued its offensive against MNLA positions and overran all remaining MNLA held towns by 12 July with the fall of Ansongo.

 In December 2012, the MNLA agreed on Mali's national unity and territorial integrity in talks with both the central government and Ansar Dine.